Chicago Rush: 2001–2005

-The Rush have made the playoffs every year in the franchise's short history, and so far, they have made one ArenaBowl appearance.
 Mike Hohensee was the franchise's first coach, and he remained the Rush's only coach until becoming the head coach of the Philadelphia Soul in 2011.
-One year after, Hohensee left the Soul to coach the Iowa Barnstormers.

-In their inaugural year (2001), the Rush finished the regular season 7–7 and won their very first playoff game, beating the Orlando Predators 41–26, but lost to the eventual ArenaBowl XV champion Grand Rapids Rampage 53–21.
-The team featured young players that would become Rush fixtures and fan favorites in the years to come, such as quarterback Billy Dicken, Joe Douglass, Damien Porter and Jamie McGourty, and Riley Kleinhesselink, Cedric Walker, and Anthony Ladd.
+In their inaugural year (2001), the Rush finished the regular season with a 7–7 and won their first playoff game, beating the Orlando Predators 41–26.
+They lost to the eventual ArenaBowl XV champion Grand Rapids Rampage 53–21.
+The team featured young players that would become Rush fixtures and fan favorites in the years to come, including quarterback Billy Dicken, Joe Douglass, Damien Porter and Jamie McGourty, and Riley Kleinhesselink, Cedric Walker, and Anthony Ladd.

 In 2002, the Rush won the Central division with a 9–5 record and received a bye in the playoffs.
 Dicken returned at quarterback and Chicago added Antonio Chatman who was named to the All-Rookie team as the team's main wide receiver and return man.
 Chicago added defensive linemen John Moyer and James Baron.
 They defeated the Dallas Desperados 60–47, but fell in the semifinals to the Arizona Rattlers 46–35.

 In 2003, the AFL expanded from 14 games to 16.
 Dicken was the team's quarterback, but missed time after breaking his jaw in the middle of the season.
 Antonio Chatman broke Rush franchise records for All-Purpose and Return Yards.
 He caught 123 passes for 1,636 yards and 29 touchdowns.
 On special teams, he netted 2,062 return yards and got into the end zone seven times.
 Chicago also signed DeJuan Alfonzo early in the season from the Indiana Firebirds.
 Alfonzo would be with the team until 2010.
 Chicago also signed FB/LB Bob McMillen, who would play with the team until 2007 and became the Rush's head coach in 2011.
 After starting the season 0–3, the Rush finished 8–5 and got into the playoffs as a Wild Card Team.
-After the team's 0-3 start, Chicago squared off against the 3-0 Los Angeles Avengers, facing off against Tony Graziani and the league's top ranked offense.
+After the team's 0–3 start, Chicago squared off against the 3-0 Los Angeles Avengers, facing off against Tony Graziani and the league's top ranked offense.
 Dameon Porter sealed the win with a key interception at the goal line with one minute left to play.
 The victory turned around the Rush season.
-But to make the postseason, Chicago needed to defeat the Indiana Firebirds on the final day of the regular season, the Rush won 46–43, in overtime.
-For the first time in franchise history, Chicago did not win a playoff game, and fell in the Wild Card Game to the New York Dragons 48–45.
-After the season, Chatman went to the NFL, signing with the Green Bay Packers.
+Chicago defeated the Indiana Firebirds on the final day of the regular season, 46–43 in overtime, to clinch a playoff berth.
+Chicago did not win a playoff game, and fell in the Wild Card Game to the New York Dragons 48–45.
+Chatman went to the NFL after the season, signing with the Green Bay Packers.